google/syzkaller/docs/syscall_descriptions.md

 textual form to store in on-disk corpus, show to humans, etc.

-There is also another [binary representation](/prog/decodeexec.go) of the programs (called `exec`), that is much simpler, does not contains rich type information (irreversible) and is used for actual execution (interpretation) of programs by [executor](/executor/executor.cc).
+There is also another [binary representation](/prog/decodeexec.go) of the programs (called `exec`), that is much simpler, does not contain rich type information (irreversible) and is used for actual execution (interpretation) of programs by [executor](/executor/executor.cc).

 ## Describing new system calls